LogtalkDotOrg/logtalk.org/_pages/releasing.md

 [https://github.com/LogtalkDotOrg/logtalk3/blob/master/scripts/build_release.sh](https://github.com/LogtalkDotOrg/logtalk3/blob/master/scripts/build_release.sh)

 This script performs a git clone and builds the sources archive, the manuals archive, the SWI-Prolog pack, and all the installers with the exception of the Windows installer.
-The macOS installer needs to be compressed from the Finder.
+The macOS installer must be compressed from the Finder.

 ## Windows installer

-To build the Windows `.exe` installer requires a PC or a virtual machine running Windows 7 or later and using the Inno Setup script that is also included with the distribution:
+The build of the Windows `.exe` installer requires a PC or a virtual machine running Windows 7 or later and the Inno Setup script that is also included with the distribution:

 [https://github.com/LogtalkDotOrg/logtalk3/tree/master/scripts/windows](https://github.com/LogtalkDotOrg/logtalk3/tree/master/scripts/windows)